Hip Resurfacing in South Florida

 By reshaping (instead of removing) the joint components, hip resurfacing allows for the preservation of more of the healthy bone of the hip joint than is possible during total hip replacement surgery.

 The advantages of hip resurfacing, in comparison to traditional total hip replacement, include:

-Board-certified orthopedic surgeon Dr. H. Kurtis Biggs, brings experience to South Florida through the thousands of joint replacements he has performed.
-He completed an orthopedic surgeon residency and a fellowship in joint replacement at the world renowned Cleveland Clinic, and specializes in using minimally invasive solutions as much as possible.
-As the founder and lead surgeon of the Joint Replacement Institute in Naples, Dr. Biggs is dedicated to providing personalize and state-of-the-art orthopedic care to help patients return to their active lifestyles.
+Board-certified orthopaedic surgeon Dr. H. Kurtis Biggs, brings experience to South Florida through the thousands of joint replacements he has performed.
+He completed an orthopaedic surgeon residency and a fellowship in joint replacement at the world renowned Cleveland Clinic, and specializes in using minimally invasive solutions as much as possible.
+As the founder and lead surgeon of the Joint Replacement Institute in Naples, Dr. Biggs is dedicated to providing personalize and state-of-the-art orthopaedic care to help patients return to their active lifestyles.